drcjar/wptd2/README.md

 fetch results from open corporates for names in our hurleygps csv and save result as a json https://github.com/drcjar/wptd2/blob/master/wptd-opencorporates.ipynb

+discovery that names are not unique identifiers

+refined UI

+added feature to declare something on someone

+import directorships from opencorporates

 # resources

 see resources.md